 If the Date count measure and Date count dimension options are specified for a date Property, it is possible to use the new measure to count the Property value by Time dimension:

 Correct data mapping sometimes require several tries with some fails before you got the required result.
 You would like to clean up the previous attempts and always start from a clean spot.

-You can delete the dimension in report creation screen in Dimension selection list.
+You can delete the dimension in report creation screen in the Dimension selection list.

-In case of massive changes in the several dimensions you might need to delete the cube.
-Please open analyze tab and select an option Delete for a cube you would like to delete previous mapping.
+In case of massive changes in the several dimensions, you might need to delete the cube.
+Please open analyze tab and select an option Delete for a cube you would like to delete the previous mapping.